Parents, take note of these fine and gross motor skill milestones for one-year-olds to monitor your child's growth

-An understanding of fine and gross motor skills for 1 year olds would not only help you monitor your child’s growth but also help her develop her fine and gross motor skills.
+An understanding of fine and gross motor skills for one-year-olds would not only help you monitor your child’s growth but also help her develop her fine and gross motor skills

 0 to 1 month